jamesmrollins/mtl/blue/session01/s01_facilitator/README.md

   + Facilitator SAY Guide - Learning objectives and exercises for session 01
   + Facilitator pre/post checklist for session 01
   + Pre/post emails for session 01 (.html and .md)

+  **THIS IS A LINTER TEST FOR SCHPELLING AND LINK [TRACTOR](https://www.tractorhouse.com/listings/farm-equipment/for-sale/195691751/2008-kubota-bx2350d?CTRY=USA) AND MARKDOWN**